 Since childhood I have had the pleasure of living in The Republic of South Austin.
 South Austin is to Austin proper as Billy Carter was to Jimmy.
 It is the slightly seedy, sometimes embarrassing poor relation that’s always been a little off.
 Land of pawn shops and pink plastic flamingos, yard art, couches on the front porch, chain-link fences, and cars on blocks.
 Chamber-of-Commerce types look faintly uncomfortable and change the subject when you mention south Austin.
 Keep Austin Weird was born here.
 Armadillo World Headquarters, avatar of Cosmic Cowboy Cool that put Austin on the map, was located here.
 Old Austin, that oasis of laid-back tolerance and artful eccentricity, still survives here in assorted odd enclaves, even under intense and sustained assault from the relentless juggernaut of gentrification.

-One of these remnants is right in my back yard.
+One of these remnants is practically in my own back yard.
 Tucked into a bend in a creek, a three-wood from one of the busiest streets in town, it seems so completely out of place in today’s busy, cosmopolitan metropolis that it feels like a museum exhibit for a vanished culture.

-With the creek and a cliff on one side, and a low bluff topped by mature live oaks and thick undergrowth on the other, dotted with towering ash and pecan trees, the two acres of Weird lie almost invisible to the busy city that surrounds it.
+With the creek and a cliff on one side, and a low bluff topped by mature live oaks and thick undergrowth on the other, dotted with towering ash and pecan trees, the two point something acres of Weird lie almost invisible to the busy city that surrounds it.
 You could pass by it every day for years and not know it was there.
 Which is exactly the way Tim O’Bannon* and his many friends like it.